MathisWellmann/sliding_features-rs/README.md

 - correlation cycle indicator
 - some indicators can be built with const sized arrays, for better performance
 - add Default impl for all
+- maybe even throw in a generic numeric type
 - and so much more...

 ### Contributing